-When it comes to deciding how to package your craft beer, the choice between cans vs bottles is just the beginning.
+When it comes to deciding how to package your craft beer, the choice between cans vs. bottles is just the beginning.
 In the past, canned beers were often seen as inferior, and almost all craft brewers opted for bottles.
-Today, however, there is an increasing interest in canning craft beers as a less expensive and more consumer friendly option.
-Here is a breakdown of the great cans vs bottles debate.
+Today, however, there is an increasing interest in canning craft beers as a less expensive and more consumer-friendly option.

 Bottles are traditional, and according to industry experts, consumers are drawn to bottles more than cans.
-In many cases the bottle gives the beer a distinct appearance of higher quality.
+In many cases, the bottle gives the beer a distinct appearance of higher quality.
 Many people report that when two identical beers are side by side in a can and a bottle, more people will purchase the bottled option.
-Bottles do offer a bit more flexibility for brewers as they are easier to label, or change labels on if there is a mistake.
+Bottles do offer a bit more flexibility for brewers as they are easier to label or change labels on if there is a mistake.
 The biggest downside to glass bottles is that many parks and other facilities have recently banned bottles on their properties, and glass is very heavy and difficult to ship.
 Overall, the bottle is more about the illusion of a higher class product.

 The choice between cans and bottles is not an easy one to make.
 There are reasons that both container formats are still successful today.
 Many small craft brewers find it easier to work with bottles on a small scale because they leave more room for experimentation and error.
-On the other hand, once you are ready to ramp up production, cans can be more cost effective and easier for your consumers to purchase and transport in the real world.
+On the flip side, once you are ready to ramp up production, cans can be more cost effective and easier for your consumers to purchase and transport in the real world.